article thumbnail

 Ignite Social Media

 As you use social media platforms to build your brand, you shouldn’t overlook the legal consequences that might arise.
 Fair Use in the Social Media Age.
-The fair use doctrine is part of the Copyright Act.
-Can Brands Use the TikTok Music Everyone is Using?
+It’s a no-brainer that you shouldn’t use other people’s intellectual work without a fair use exemption or the owners’ permission.

 Fair Use 215